jtietema/telegraph/README.md

 # Telegraph - An messaging app for the open minded

 Telegraph aims to replace messaging apps like SMS, MMS, WhatsApp and Viber by building a quality messaging app on XMPP.
 So you can use your existing accounts (GTalk, Facebook Chat, etc.) for messaging.

 *Why another XMPP app?* Most XMPP apps are built as instant messaging apps or chat apps.
 They don't accomodate slow chat or messaging very well.
 For instance in most XMPP apps you can't easily chat with offline people.
+In addition to that Telegraph aims to make it easy for everybody to use strong encryption (through OpenPGP) to secure their messages.

 ## Contributing